roseengineering/rfcascade/README.md

--m            : show matching solutions in impedance -g            : show matching solutions in gamma -noise <int>  : show matching solutions in gamma from Gopt to Gms in int steps -lmatch       : match with l-section networks
--sec1         : match with a short section of transmission line -stub1        : match with a single shunt stub network -stub2        : match with a double shunt stub network
+-m            : show matching solutions in impedance -g            : show matching solutions in gamma -noise <int>  : show matching solutions in gamma from Gopt to Gms in int steps -lmatch1      : match with lumped l-section networks -lmatch2      : match with transmission line l-section networks -sec1         : match with a short section of transmission line -stub1        : match with a single shunt stub network -stub2        : match with a double shunt stub network